AI for Electrical

 Review a prime contract, subcontract, purchase order, master service agreement, or service contract for risk exposure to your electrical business before you sign.
 Surfaces the clauses that most often hurt electrical contractors — payment terms, indemnification, lien waivers, scope creep, schedule liability, warranty length, and AI/data provisions — and flags deviations from industry-standard terms.
 Produces a redline-ready markup with plain-English explanations and negotiation language for each flagged clause.

-Turn rough notes into a professional, trade-appropriate email for customers, GCs, property managers, inspectors, or suppliers — matching your company's voice and the conventions electrical contractors actually use.
+Turn rough notes into a professional, trade-appropriate email for customers, GCs, property managers, inspectors, suppliers, tenants, or utility coordinators — matching your company's voice and the conventions electrical contractors actually use.

 Turn raw meeting notes (typed, bullet-point, or transcript) into a clean, action-oriented summary for the kinds of meetings electrical contractors actually hold — pre-job walks, GC coordination, submittal reviews, inspection debriefs, safety committee meetings, and weekly ops huddles.

 Craft a professional, platform-appropriate response to an online review — positive, negative, or somewhere in between — that reinforces trust, protects your license, and reads like a real person wrote it.
-Handles Google, Yelp, Angi/Angie's List, Nextdoor, Facebook, BBB, and HomeAdvisor.
+Handles Google, Yelp, Angi/Angie's List, Nextdoor, Facebook, BBB, HomeAdvisor, and Thumbtack.

 Auto-synced from KRASA-AI/electrical-ai-skills.
 Updated daily.